Registered Breeding Stock

 Located in New England in the state of New Hampshire, where we have raised quality finn sheep since 2006.
-2019 We moved to Brandon, Vermont.
+In 2019 we moved to Brandon, Vermont.
 In 2021 we have moved to our final home on 75 acres in East Dover, Vermont.
 We raise white, black, brown, fawn, gray, badger, dalmatian spotting and piebald finns.
 I keep several different bloodlines so we can offer unrelated starter flocks.
 We breed for productivity, parasite resistant, consistent fleece quality, conformation, more size substance, and my favorite, show quality.
 We prefer a finn that is big enough to handle quadruplets, with enough milk to raise them with very little human intervention.
 Our ewes frequently throw triplets and quadtuplets, and they are growing.
 We like the Finn breed due to the docile, friendly nature of both the rams and the ewes.
 The lambs are very hardy.
 Most of our ewes lamb without assistance.
 We supplement large litters of lambs twice a day, and leave them on their mothers if possible.

 The Finnsheep is not a big sheep but it produces a lean, succulent meat with a light, delicate flavor.
 The meat is sought after by many a gastronome.
 Due to this breed’s year-round lambing ability, Finn lamb is perfect for any holiday celebration.

 Finnsheep wool has unmistakable luster and softness in all shades of color.
 While the fleece is lightweight (5-6 lb.) it is highly praised by hand spinners as it blends easily with other fibers, has a long staple (3-6″), and a wool spinning count in the 50′s (24 to 31 microns) It is suitable for hand-spinning and knitting of outer garments such as sweaters, socks, hats, etc..

-One of my last colors to set in my flock is the dalmation spotting gene.
-My future goal here for 2019 is to offer brown dalmation lambs with consistent fleeces and great conformation.
+One of my last colors to set in my flock is the dalmatian spotting gene.
+My last color is the reverse badger.
+We have a brown reverse badger we are planning to use in 2022.